bkw777/NODE_DATAPAC/README.md

 Do the same but in bank 1
 change line 10 to:
-`10 OUT 133,1`
+`10 OUT 133,2`

-Manually repair the first two bytes of block 0 to mark the bank as being formatted without touching any of the data
+Manually repair the first two bytes of block 0 to mark the bank as being formatted without touching any of the data.
+This means:
+* Select bank0 block0
+* write one byte, value 64
+* write one byte, value 4
 `OUT129,0:OUT131,64:OUT131,4`

-Selects bank0 block0, writes 64 to byte0, writes 4 to byte1
-You usually don't need to do this manually because RAMDSK.CO can do it for you.
+(BTW you usually don't need to do that manually because RAMDSK.CO will do it for you if you just answer "Y" at the "Fix?" prompt.)

 ## RAMDSK
 The "driver" software for the device is [RAMDSK](software/RAMDSK/)